giddie/qt-cmake-template/README.md

 Building
 --------

+### Using QtCreator

+* Open QtCreator
+* File -> Open File or Project
+* Open the top-level CMakeLists.txt file in the project folder.
+* Choose a build location
+* Click "Run CMake"
+* Click "Finish"
+* Click the Build button in the bottom-left-hand corner, shaped like a hammer.

+### Using the command-line

+* Ensure that the following are on the PATH:
+  * Cmake's cmake.exe
+  * Qt's qmake.exe
+  * GCC, from the MinGW bundled with Qt (gcc.exe)
-Create a `build` directory in the root, open a command-line window, and enter the following commands:
+* Create a `build` directory in the source directory, open a command-line window, and enter the following commands:

     cmake -G "MinGW Makefiles" ..
-    make -j <num-jobs>
+    mingw32-make -j <num-jobs>

 Where `<num-jobs>` is the number of jobs to run in parallel (usually the number of cores plus one).